ngrx/platform/projects/ngrx.io/README.md

   - `yarn example-e2e --filter=foo` - limit e2e tests to those containing the word "foo"
   - `yarn example-e2e --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder

-- `yarn build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.

 ## Developing on Windows

 It is necessary to run `yarn setup` and `yarn boilerplate:add` using Administrator rights as Linux-specific symlinks are used.